-When you’re making a project, you start with a strategy.
+When you’re planning a project, you need a strategy to execute your plan.
 The action plan is that document.
-It outlines all the steps you need to do in order to accomplish your goal.
-Enter your email below and download your free action plan template for Excel and get on the road to success.
+It outlines all the action steps you need to do in order to accomplish your goals.
+Download your free action plan template for Excel and get on the road to success.

 What Is an Action Plan?

 Why Use an Action Plan Template?

-The action plan template is a very useful document in that it provides a framework for thinking pragmatically about getting things done in an efficient and effective manner.
-Using an action plan helps one order the tasks in a logical way and makes sure that you don’t neglect a critical step along the way.
+The action plan template is a useful planning document because it provides a framework for thinking pragmatically about getting work done in an efficient and effective manner.
+Using an action plan helps one order the project action steps in a logical way and makes sure that you don’t neglect a critical task along the way.
 Action plan templates facilitate the project planning process because they include all the essential fields for an action plan.

-When you finish filling in your action plan template, all the tasks are laid out in one place.
+When you finish filling in your action plan template, all the goals, action steps and tasks are laid out in one place.
 This helps the project leader to assign or contract tasks as well as note priority levels.
-Some tasks can be either ignored or set aside for when there’s time to complete them.

-It would be nearly impossible to plan a project, large or small, if you hadn’t first drawn a path forward, which allows one to see what resources are going to be needed to get the job done.
+It would be nearly impossible to plan a project, large or small, if you don’t write an action plan format that allows you to chart the time and resources needed to get the job done.
 The name of the plan, action plan, is also helpful.
 It avoids jargon so your team members can clearly understand its purpose.